atlregional/atltransit.org/pages/guide/biking.md

 image: "/build/images/marta_bike.jpg"
 tagline: Atlanta is hilly and spread out.
 Taking your bike on a bus or train for part of your journey can get you to your destination without breaking a sweat.
 ---

+## Biking/transit connections

+[Map goes here]

+## Plan a transit trip with your bike!

+Link to ATLtransit